aws-amplify/docs/cli/concept.md

 2. The plugin user executes `npm install -g <plugin>` and installs the plugin to the global node_modules directory.

 The plugin is then picked up by the CLI core and used the same as the official plugins.
-Click [here](https://github.com/aws-amplify/docs/blob/master/cli/new-plugin.md) for more details on how to auth new plugins.
+Click [here](https://github.com/aws-amplify/docs/blob/master/cli/new-plugin.md) for more details on how to author new plugins.

 ***
 # Commands